lycheeverse/lychee/README.md

           This is useful for files without extensions or with unknown extensions.
 The extension will be used to determine the file type for processing.
 Examples: --default-extension md, --default-extension html

+      --default-host-concurrency <DEFAULT_HOST_CONCURRENCY>
+          Default maximum concurrent requests per host (default: 10)

+          This limits how many requests can be sent simultaneously to the same host (domain/subdomain).
+This helps prevent overwhelming servers and getting rate-limited.
+Each host is handled independently.

+          Examples: --default-host-concurrency 5   # Conservative for slow APIs --default-host-concurrency 20  # Aggressive for fast APIs

+      --default-request-interval <DEFAULT_REQUEST_INTERVAL>
+          Minimum interval between requests to the same host (default: 100ms)

+          Sets a baseline delay between consecutive requests to prevent hammering servers.
+The adaptive algorithm may increase this based on server responses (rate limits, errors).

+          Examples: --default-request-interval 50ms   # Fast for robust APIs\ --default-request-interval 1s     # Conservative for rate-limited APIs

       --dump
           Don't perform any link checking.
 Instead, dump all the links extracted from inputs that would be checked